 Anxiety is something just about everyone experiences to some extent.
 It’s how you feel when you’re worried about something, or if you feel uneasy or fearful.
 It’s also perfectly natural to feel anxious about some things in life – taking exams, for instance, doing your driving test, going for a job interview or speaking/performing in public.

 However, it’s not normal to feel anxious most or all of the time.
-According to a survey commissioned by the Mental Health Foundation to coincide with Mental Health Awareness Week in 2015, 24 percent of adults in Britain say they always or often feel anxious.
+According to the Mental Health Foundation, more than eight million people in the UK experience anxiety, with women in England almost twice as likely to be diagnosed with anxiety disorders as men (i).
 The problem with always feeling anxious is it can affect your day-to-day life, and can make you feel depressed and unable to concentrate, feel self-confident or get a good night’s sleep.

 Fight or flight